maxzaleski/maxzaleski/README.md

 I'm a software engineer from London, UK.

-I consider myself a backend engineer due to my strong interest in scalable distributed systems.
+I would consider myself a backend engineer due to my strong interest in scalable distributed systems.
 However, I am comfortable in a full-stack environment having worked on large Angular/React applications in the past.

 I joined the field as a self-taught 19-year-old.
-I am now 24, and decided it was time to enroll for a BA in Computer Science.
+I am now 24, and decided it was time to enroll for a BA in Software Engineering.

 Most of the projects on my profile are from **2-3 years ago**.